Alaska Cooperative Extension Service: Organization

 UAF Cooperative Extension Service is part of the larger Cooperative Extension Service in the United States.
-At UAF, Extension is organized by program area and a UAF faculty member serves as the program chair in each of the four areas: agriculture and horticulture; health, home and family development; natural resources and community development; and 4-H and youth development.
+At UAF, Extension is organized by program area.
+A UAF faculty member serves as the program chair in each of the four areas: agriculture and horticulture; health, home and family development; natural resources and community development; and 4-H and youth development.
 The program chairs report to the director of the organization.
 The director also serves as vice provost of outreach for the university.
 In addition to the four program areas, Extension has its own business office and communications unit within the university.
 Each of the program chairs oversees faculty and staff across the various districts in the state.
 District office locations include Anchorage, Bethel, Delta Junction, Fairbanks, Juneau, Nome, Palmer, Sitka and Soldotna, and affiliate offices are located at the Tanana Chiefs Conference, Eielson Air Force Base, Kodiak and Thorne Bay.

 Purpose

 UAF Cooperative Extension Service brings research-based information to the public in an understandable and useful form.
 Its strategic plan identifies food safety and security, health, climate change, energy, economic development, and youth, family and communities as major themes.
 The faculty and staff of the Extension offices offer research-based expertise to the public on a wide variety of topics to a wide variety of audiences, from farmers and entrepreneurs to rural families and children.
 In Alaska, experts in agriculture and horticulture, integrated pest management, youth development, foods and nutrition, natural resources, community development, energy and more are employed by Extension.
 In order to make research-based information accessible to the public, UAF Extension offers many publications, from one-page fact sheets to the 482-page Master Gardener manual.
-More than 300 publications are currently available, and most can be downloaded online.

 Experts with UAF Extension offer workshops and practical trainings to citizens in communities around Alaska.
-Regular topics include pesticide applicator certifications, Master Gardener and other gardening courses, cold climate building courses, food preservation classes and youth camps.
-Agents have worked on projects that affect Alaska statewide, such as the 1980s implementation of pest identification and management services.
+Regular topics include pesticide applicator certifications, Master Gardener and other gardening courses, and youth camps.
+Agents have worked on projects that affect Alaska statewide.

 Fishing and hunting are popular in the state, and residents are often looking for information on how to preserve fish and game meat.
 UAF Extension has produced publications on topics especially of interest to Alaskans such as canning moose and caribou meat, canning walrus meat, preserving fireweed and harvesting and preparing Nereocystis luetkeana or bullwhip kelp from Alaska's coastal areas.
 UAF Extension agents also offer pressure canner gauge testing to help Alaskans ensure they are preserving foods safely.